 - Ensure that your CAD is correct.
 Developing a design around incorrect CAD is expensive and frustrating.

 - Especially during the current supply chain situation, posting factory and distributor stock on your website helps us designers to know what we can actually get our hands on.
 It's really frustrating to design around a certain component, only to discover that it has a 36 week lead time thus forcing a redesign around what is in stock.
-Alternatively, consider what SMC previously did with their SMC Now program--this was a subset of frequently-used components their product line that was guaranteed to be in stock.
+Alternatively, consider what SMC previously did with their SMC Now program--this was a frequently-used subset of components that was guaranteed to be in stock.

 - Each product should have its own page on your website with direct links to datasheets, manuals, CAD, etc. Don't do what NI does by burying documentation on their site such that the easiest way to find it is to google it.

 - Ensure that your website and catalogs help your customers navigate your product line.
 Charts, product trees, and tables (with filtering, sorting, and comparisons) help your customers understand what products are best for our application.
 IGUS has made major improvements on their website…whereas they previously just offered 1400 page catalog for their cable carriers, they now have a hierarchical product navigator that allows you to drill down into the products you need.
-Parametric search coupled with spec tables enables us engineers to quickly decide which of your products, if any, will satisfy our requirements.
+Parametric search (like Digikey's site) coupled with spec tables enables us engineers to quickly decide which of your products, if any, will satisfy our requirements.

 - Make pricing clearly visible on your site (especially if your products are only available through you and your rep network).
 It's very frustrating to identify a potential solution then go through the hoops of getting a quote, only to find that your solution is way out of our budget. [thanks Systems Disintegrator for the suggestion]